 4. Mark lines on the masking tape and use the shoe as a template to mark the locations of the two holes.

 5. Check that the holes will clear the reinforcing plate (if fitted) inside the tube used for the finder-scope shoe.

 6. Tubes are made of thin steel, work-hardened by the rolling process, so sharp drills are essential.
 Start with a small size drill, say 2.5mm and work up, in steps of 0.5mm, to 4mm diameter.
 This minimises the force needed to break through initially and subsequently to increase the hole size.
 Small drills break easily so do not apply too much force, have only a short length of drill protruding from the chuck and try to align the drill radially to the tube.To make sure the drill chuck could not touch and mark the tube, I pushed a rubber tap washer onto the drill, masking tape alone is not thick enough.
 Make sure you are in a comfortable position and able to control the pressure applied by the drill.

 7. After drilling one hole, loosely attach the shoe and check the marked location of the 2nd hole.

 8. If the 2nd screw will not insert, increase the hole size of one hole, or both if needed, to 4.5mm.
 Mine were fine with 4mm diameter.

 9. Remove masking tape and the paper inside the tube and attach the shoe.
-I used a small spanner (not shown in photo) to hold the nuts while tightening.
-Take care not to scratch the black paint inside the tube.
+I used a small spanner (shown in photo) to hold the nuts while tightening.
+Take care not to shear the screws as they have a small cross-section and not to scratch the black paint inside the tube.

 Once the bracket and laser arrive I will post a photo of the finished assembly, soon I hope!